 Travel back to colonial times at George Washington's country estate, or marvel at the majesty of the Lincoln Memorial.
 Over 700,000 people attend the city's patriotic parades, celebrations, and events each year.

 However, you celebrate Uncle Sam, a Washington DC 4th of July is here to make all of your Independence Day fantasies come true!

 Washington DC Attractions

 Ready to don your red, white, and blue?
 Amp up your Federal City getaway when you explore even more of our Nation's monuments, landmarks, and museums.
-Before the Fourth of July festivities, sneak away for a spirited tour or guided journey through American History:
+Before the Fourth of July celebration, sneak away for a spirited tour or guided journey through American History:

 Related Post: 13 Absolute Must-See Washington DC Landmarks

 Dive into the very best of DC when you spend 90 minutes soaking in the panoramic sights of the Lincoln Memorial, the Capitol Building, the Vietnam Veterans Memorial Wall, and more.
 Old Town Trolley Tours are ideal for enhancing your understanding of the District City.
 Listen up as your expert tour guide regales you with over 230 years of history, fascinating facts, and iconic stories.

 What pairs perfectly with some charbroiled Independence Day fun?
 Fuel up on our country's enthralling heritage and history when you stop by the Smithsonian National Museum.
 Gaze at Washington's sword, marvel at the Star-Spangled Banner, and swoon over First Ladies' fashion when you swing by their unparalleled collection of American artifacts.